yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-In section [AMD Compute Profile](#amd_compute_profile), we gives details of the profiling data and analysis of our algorithm design and implementation in ROCm platform.
+In section [AMD Compute Profile](#amd_compute_profile), we gives details of the profiling data and analysis of our algorithm design in ROCm platform.

 <br />